ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

 # OxoG Wrapper Workflow

 ## Overview
-This workflow will download all VCF files for all analysis pipelines (Broad, DKFZ/EMBL, Muse, Sanger) and all BAM files (normal and all tumour BAMs) to perform the various analysis tasks.
+This workflow will download all VCF (SNV, SV, INDEL) files for all analysis pipelines (Broad, DKFZ/EMBL, Muse, Sanger) and all BAM files (normal and all tumour BAMs) to perform the various analysis tasks.

 This workflow will perform three tasks: